garnser/innobackupex-remote/README.md

 `$ ./innobackupex-remote.sh <origin-hostname> [Incremental]`

 Backups will be Full unless specified as Incremental.
-If the host is unknown the first backup will be Full regardless.
+If the host is unknown or if there hasn't been a full backup since `f_freq` days ago the backup will be Full.
 As you run it will store your backups in the destination-folder divided by dates and hours.

 ```
 $ find /backup/xtrabackup/ -maxdepth 2